 Hope the execs at Showtime follow Rice on Facebook.
 There is a synergistic fit here as Paramount, the studio producing The Vampire Chronicles, is a sister company within the Viacom empire.

 Meanwhile, here’s a list of IP currently in either Development or Production.
-This list is by no means a comprehensive one of everything out there, just what has caught my attention, so let me know if I have not included a favorite of yours, dear readers:
+This list is by no means a comprehensive one of everything out there, just what has caught my attention, so let me know if I have not included your favorite:

 - I Know This Much Is True at HBO.
 Mark Ruffalo stars in and EPs this 8-hour miniseries adaptation of the Wally Lamb best-selling novel, playing dual roles (Loved It!).
 Derek Cianfrance (Blue Valentine) writes and directs.
 High hopes for this one.